MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/search-information.md

  When you search for most items in Service Manager, only exact keyword matches return results.
 However, partial matches are returned for configuration items of Windows\-based computers.
 Searches that use wildcard characters are not supported.

  When you search for items, you open a view that displays a large number of items, and there are more than 5,000 items in the results, the complete results can take a few minutes to appear.

+## Next steps

+- Read the overview about how to [Manage incidents and problems](incidents-problems.md) in Service Manager.